railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 </form>
 {% endhighlight %}

-From our form action we know to create another route to update the database with the new data.
-Navigate back into the `ideas_controller.rb` and input the following
+As with the `new` action above, we know we will need to create a second route to update the database with the new data.
+Navigate back into `ideas_controller.rb` and add the following code:

 {% highlight sh %}
 put '/ideas/:id' do